Revature-Tech-Support/TechSupport_frontend/README.md

 The front end for a tech support platform developed for Revature

 ## Technologies Used
-HTML
+- HTML
-Javascript
+- Javascript
-CSS
+- CSS
-React JS
+- React JS
-Java
+- Java
-Springboot
+- Springboot
+- Spring Cloud

 ## User Stories
 As a User or Techinical Support Specialist, I should